sbseltzer/VersionMacros/README.md

 A notable limitation of preprocessor macros in Unreal is you can't wrap Unreal "magic" macros in preprocessor logic.
 Prebuild scripts allow you to work around this by taking advantage of a quirk in UnrealHeaderTool that allows `#if 1` and `#if 0` to wrap those "magic" macros.

+`PrebuildConfig.py` gives you options to take advantage of this, plus some other goodies:

-`PrebuildConfig.py` has a section where you can configure "fake" version macros of the form `#if <0 or 1> // MY_CUSTOM_MACRO` and the prebuild script will automatically change it between `0` and `1` depending on your engine version.
+- `MacroReplacements` is a dictionary where you can configure "fake" version macros of the form `#if <0 or 1> // MY_CUSTOM_MACRO`.
+The prebuild script will automatically change matching code lines between `0` and `1` depending on your engine version.
+- `AllowDynamicVersionMacroReplacements` does the same thing as `MacroReplacements` but without requiring you to modify the dictionary.
+Instead, it will interpret lines of the form `#if <0 or 1> // UE_VERSION_*(major,minor)` to match the macros defined in `VersionMacros.h`.

-It also includes an option for backward/forward compatibility with `TObjectPtr`, which is a common issue for UE4/UE5 support.
+- `AllowObjectPtrReplacements` provides backward/forward compatibility with `TObjectPtr`, which is a common issue for UE4/UE5 cross-compatibility.

 To add the build scripts to your own plugin:
 1. Copy the `Resources/BuildScripts/` folder to your plugin `Resources/` folder.